How a Second Trump Presidency Could Impact Truth Social

 Nothing about the candidacy or presidency of Donald Trump was ever conventional.
 He took the White House with no prior experience in any elected office and, for the most part, sidestepped traditional media channels to get there.

-Trump was the first candidate at a national level to really leverage social media, and his 2016 campaign will likely be studied for decades as a case study for marketing across digital platforms.
-Whether you love him or hate him, he was the first politician to understand the power of Twitter (now X), Facebook and other popular social networks.
+Trump was the first candidate at a national level to really leverage social media, and his 2016 campaign will likely be looked at for decades as a case study for marketing across digital platforms.
+Whether you love him or hate him, he was the one of the first politicians to understand the power of Twitter, which is now known as X, Meta Platforms' (META) Facebook and other popular social networks.

 Of course, 2024 is very different than 2016.
-Following the Jan.
-6, 2021, attack on the U.S. Capitol, Trump was booted off of virtually all social media platforms.
+Following the January 6, 2021, attack on the U.S. Capitol, Trump was kicked off of almost every social media platform.
 This led him to headline his own forum – Truth Social – as a competitor.
-Trump is the largest shareholder in Truth's parent company, Trump Media & Technology Group (DJT).
+Trump is the largest shareholder in Truth's parent company, Trump Media & Technology Group (DJT), owning 58.9% of shares outstanding as of June 10, according to S&P Global Market Intelligence.

 Subscribe to Kiplinger’s Personal Finance